Tel. +1 (514) 887-7871

 Enviropass is here to assist you with your RoHS testing towards product environmental compliance worldwide

-European Union - China - The United Arab Emirates UAE - California USA - Taiwan - Turkey - The Eurasian Economic Union EAEU - Russia - Armenia - Belarus - Kazakhstan - Kyrgyzstan - Japan - South Korea - Singapore - Ukraine - India - Thailand - Vietnam - New Jersey - Oman - Brazil - and other countries
+European Union - China - The United Arab Emirates UAE - California USA - Taiwan - Turkey - The Eurasian Economic Union EAEU - Russia - Armenia - Belarus - Kazakhstan - Kyrgyzstan - Japan - South Korea - Singapore - Ukraine - India - Saudi Arabia - Thailand - Vietnam - Indonesia - Bangladesh - New Jersey - Oman - Jordan - Argentina - Brazil - Nigeria - and other countries

 RoHS is an acronym that stands for Restriction of Hazardous Substances.
 The long version of Europe RoHS is the Restriction of the use of certain hazardous substances.